Department of Electrical & Computer Engineering

 Email: zhang.8952 at osu dot edu

-Prof. Zhang is looking for highly-motivated Ph.D. students to join her lab.
-There are multiple opennings for the 2019 academic year.
+New: Prof. Zhang is looking for highly-motivated Ph.D. students to join her lab.
+There are opennings starting Fall 2020.
 More details can be found under the 'RA Opennings' tab.

 Xinmiao Zhang received her Ph.D. degree in Electrical Engineering from the University of Minnesota, Twin Cities.
 She was a Timothy E. and Allison L. Schroeder Assistant Professor 2005-2010 and Associate Professor 2010-2013 at Case Western Reserve University.
 She has been with Western Digital/ SanDisk 2013-2017, and joined The Ohio State University in 2017 as an Associate Professor.
 She also held visiting positions at the University of Washington, Seattle, 2011-2013 and Qualcomm in 2008.